How to Have $1 Million SGD by the Time You’re 65

 - Can you stay in a 4-star hotel instead of a 5-star hotel on your next trip?

 All this is money that you could be putting towards your future, and it adds up over time.
 Even your latte addiction could be costing you.

 Make sure you invest consistently

-Anyone can always find an excuse not to invest money this month: vacation this month, car repairs, or unexpected visits to the doctor.
-Those excuses aren’t valid.
-You should have an emergency fund set up so that nothing comes in the way of investing each month.
-Otherwise, you’re pushing off your retirement, or at least making it less comfortable.
-Each month you don’t invest towards your retirement, future you isn’t happy with current you.
+It can be easy to forgo your investment plan when you're tempted to splurge, such as with a weekend away or an expensive dinner with friends.
+Unexpected expenses can also crop up, such as car repairs or a visit to the doctor.
+For these types of expenses, you should have either budgeted for them or set up an emergency fund.
+That way, nothing can come in the way of investing each month.
+(Otherwise, you’re pushing off your retirement, or making it less comfortable.
+Each month you don’t invest towards your retirement, future you isn’t happy with current you!)

 Set up a standing instruction